sukruthkgowda/Capstone-Project-2023/README.md

 In the BackEnd/ folder, download and extract the following file --
 1. https://drive.google.com/file/d/1vDabZ7Wwyt81aWfz_vJpOop8fPU2BGNt/view?usp=sharing

+Create a virtual environment with python 3.10.12 version named as "deepfakeenv", and download & install all the required python libraries in the created environment present in BackEnd/Deepfake/requirements.txt file.

+Create a virtual environment with python 3.10.12 version named as "ttsenvv", and download & install all the required python libraries in the created environment present in all requirements* files in  BackEnd\TTS\Capstone 2\TTS folder.

+Make sure you have Javascript, python and NodeJS installed in your machine.

+Turn onn the deepfakeenv and ttsenv.
+Open a Command prompt in the TextSummarizer/ folder and run the following command--
+1. myenv\Scripts\activate

-After pasting all the files, inside the FrontEnd/capstone/ folder, Open command prompt and enter the following commands--
+Now, inside the FrontEnd/capstone/ folder, Open command prompt and enter the following commands--
 1. npm start

-After pasting all the files, inside the BackEnd/ folder, Open command prompt and enter the following commands--
+Now, inside the BackEnd/ folder, Open command prompt and enter the following commands--
-1. nond index.js
+1. node index.js

+Now you can navigate to http://localhost:3000/loginpage from any of your preferred browser and use the product